Armenian genocide: International reaction

 The Ottoman Empire tried to prevent journalists and photographers from documenting the atrocities, threatening them with arrest.
 Nevertheless, substantiated reports of mass killings were widely covered in Western newspapers.
 On 24 May 1915, the Triple Entente (Russia, Britain, and France) formally condemned the Ottoman Empire for "crimes against humanity and civilization", and threatened to hold the perpetrators accountable.
-Witness testimony was published in books such as The Treatment of Armenians in the Ottoman Empire (1916) and Ambassador Morgenthau's Story (1918), which raised public awareness about the genocide.
+Witness testimony was published in books such as The Treatment of Armenians in the Ottoman Empire (1916) and Ambassador Morgenthau's Story (1918), raising public awareness of the genocide.

 The German Empire was a military ally of the Ottoman Empire during World War I. German diplomats approved limited removals of Armenians in early 1915, and took no action against the genocide, which has been a source of controversy.

 Relief efforts were organized in dozens of countries to raise money for Armenian survivors.
 By 1925, people in 49 countries were organizing "Golden Rule Sundays" during which they consumed the diet of Armenian refugees, to raise money for humanitarian efforts.
 Between 1915 and 1930, Near East Relief raised $110 million ($ billion adjusted for inflation) for refugees from the Ottoman Empire.